 The exhaustion phase is then seen if the stress is allowed to continue for some time and the resistance phase is repeated too often, and in this case burnout occurs with its negative effects on the body.
 The dog's immune system is lowered, cognitive functions (ability to learn) are depleted, energy levels lower leading to lethargy and disrupted sleep patterns.
 Some dogs may have a hard time relaxing even when there's nothing happening.
 However, a dog that is acutely stressed may become hyperactive as a defense mechanism before later shutting down.

-Choosing Fight over Flight: Special Circumstances
+Choosing Fight Over Flight: Special Circumstances

-The choice of fight or flight varies depending on the situation.
+The choice of fight-or-flight varies depending on the situation.
 For instance, a dog who just gave birth to puppies will choose to fight if the puppies are threatened by an animal rather than flee, leaving the vulnerable puppies at risk.
-Whereas, some dogs may normally flee when presented with a frightening stimuli, but may resort to fight if their escape routes are blocked.
+Whereas, some dogs may normally flee when presented with frightening stimuli, but may resort to fight if their escape routes are blocked.
 Genetic predispositions may also play a role.
 Some dogs breeds may be more likely to choose fight over flight and flight over fight.
 A learned component may be at play too.
-A dog who was predisposed to flee, may decide to fight first if his attempts to flee were often unsuccessful in the past.
+A dog who was predisposed to flee may decide to fight first if his attempts to flee were often unsuccessful in the past.
 This is the dog who stressed by children chasing him and cornering him decides to bite one day to make the chasing stop once and for all.

-Other Options Beyond Fight or Flight in Dogs
+Other Options Beyond Fight-or-Flight

 In nature we can see these "Five F" reactions in a variety of animals.
 A lion feeling threatened will often fight, a zebra feeling threatened may flee, a rabbit feeling threatened may freeze as if becoming almost invisible.
 The fainting goat is an example of an animal that truly faints when in a state of panic, even though this is not the greatest example as this is mostly caused by a hereditary genetic disorder.